Little Egypt (archaeological site): Coosa capital

-The Coosa chiefdom encountered by the Hernando de Soto expedition had its capital at the Little Egypt site.
-De Soto and his expedition entered the Coosa chiefdom in 1540.
-Chroniclers recorded that the chiefdom then consisted of eight villages.
+Coosa encountered by the Hernando de Soto expedition, had its capital at the Little Egypt site.
+De Soto and his expedition entered Coosa in 1540.
+Chroniclers recorded that the country consisted of eight towns.
 Archaeologists have identified the remains of seven of these.
-The population of the Coosa chiefdom is thought to have been between about 2,500 to 4,650 people.
-The chief of Coosa ruled over a significantly wider confederation of other chiefdoms, whose territory spread 400 miles along the Appalachian Mountains across northern Georgia into eastern Tennessee and central Alabama, and whose populations totaled in the tens of thousands.
-This "paramount chiefdom consisted of seven or more smaller chiefdoms, representing about 50,000 people."
+The population of the Coosa is thought to have been between about 2,500 to 4,650 people.
+The ruler of Coosa ruled over a significantly wider confederation of other polities, whose territory spread 400 miles along the Appalachian Mountains across northern Georgia into eastern Tennessee and central Alabama, and whose populations totalled in the tens of thousands.
+This country consisted of seven or more smaller polities, representing about 50,000 people."

 Excavations

 The Little Egypt site was excavated twice, once by Warren K. Moorehead in 1925 and again by David Hally (in association with the University of Georgia) in 1969.
 The site had been damaged by farming in the area since European settlement as well as erosion due to the water sources nearby.
 In the historic period, Creeks then Cherokees were known to inhabit the general area, but not the mounds themselves.
 A.R.
 Kelly surveyed this location and excavated sites nearby.
 Hally and his team excavated several pits, 5 ft by 10 ft by 3 ft and several trenches 3 ft in width.
 The site consisted of two mounds and a village nearby.
 Mound A was 9 ft in height and Mound B was 6 ft in height at the time of Hally's excavation.

 Features uncovered included several smudge pits for deer hide, layers of ash with food pieces in it, including both plants and animals (with an emphasis on acorns), and several hearths.
 The burned bone chips found in the area included: fresh water mussel shells, fish, turtle, birds (especially turkey), deer, black bear, beaver, bobcat, opossum, raccoon, and squirrel.
 The species were not evenly distributed throughout the site—only a limited number of them appeared in the mounds, suggesting a hierarchy of foodstuffs.

 Some artifacts unburied during the process of excavation include: columella beads, cut and ground antler, bone awls, a shell mask, brass rings, and copper plate fragments.
 Some worked stone tools were found.
 Rock flakes, blades, points, and bifaces were also found.
 Twenty distinct types of pottery sherds were found throughout the site, falling into the basic categories of Woodland, Woodstock, and Lamar designs.

 Several time periods were represented in the excavation.
 See table below.